|Insect Biochemistry and Molecular Biology|

 Alterations of A. gambiae salivary gland transcriptome during infection by Plasmodium (Isabelle Rosinski-Chupin, Sylvie Perrot and Paul Brey).

 For the successful completion of the life cycle in mosquitoes, the parasites must migrate through the salivary gland epithelial barrier.
 Our work hypothesis is that the presence of the parasite inside or in close contact with the salivary gland cells will induce cellular defense mechanism, and a change in gene expression.
 This change might in turn have some role in the survival of the parasite, and therefore, in the transmission of the parasite.
-We have recently validated the SAGE (Serial analysis of gene expression) method as a powerful tool for transcriptome approach in Anopheles and are currently using this tool to characterize the changes in gene expression during salivary gland infection by Plasmodium.
+We have recently validated the SAGE (Serial Analysis of Gene Expression) method as a powerful tool for transcriptome approach in Anopheles.
+Different SAGE libraries corresponding to different times after infection have been prepared.
+Their comparison points out a number of genes which expression is modified during infection.
+Validation of these results using other methods is underway, in the experimental model A. gambiae/ P. berghei as well as in the natural system A. gambiae/P. falciparum.
 This work is part of the Anopheles "Strategic Horizontal Program" at the Pasteur Institute.

-Evolutionary ecology of Plasmodium and virulence-transmission interactions according to infection complexity (Richard Paul and Paul Brey)
+Evolutionary ecology of Plasmodium and parasite transmission strategies (Richard Paul and Paul Brey)

 Local Expression of Antimicrobial peptide genes in Drosophila epithelia.
 (P. Brey)